Brown's Arkansas Battery

 The Brown's Arkansas Artillery Battery (1862–1863) was a Confederate Army artillery battery during the American Civil War.
-Also known as: the Newton Artillery.
+It was also known as the Newton Artillery.
 The battery operated in the Confederate Department of the Trans-Mississippi for its entire existence.

 Organization

 When General Thomas C. Hindman arrived in Arkansas in late May, 1862 to assume command of the new Trans-Mississippi District, he found almost nothing to command.
 He quickly began organizing new regiments, but his most pressing need was for arms for the new forces he was organizing, including the artillery.
 One of his first acts was to order General Albert Pike, commanding the Indian Territory, to return Woodruff's Battery, also known as the Weaver Light Artillery to Arkansas.
 Louis W. Brown first had been elected Second Lieutenant in Capitan William E. Woodruff's militia battery, then known as the Totten Light Artillery on December 20, 1860, and he was still serving as a lieutenant in Woodruff's battery at the time of this transfer.
 Woodruff's Battery was utilized to provide the officer cadre for several new batteries in the summer of 1862.
 Brown was promoted to captain and ordered to command a battery to be organized from details from the infantry regiments of Brigadier General James H. McBride's brigade.